mmoayyed/mmoayyed.github.io/_posts/2016-06-26-cas-survey-results.md

 That's all.
 Note that auto configuration of modules not only takes into account core what-used-to-be XML configuration but also any additions that may be required for the CAS login webflow.

 This model would not have possible without CAS taking full advantage of [Spring Boot](http://projects.spring.io/spring-boot/).

+Note that CAS 5 does not remove one's ability to declare relevant changes and customizations in an XML file.
+There will be a `deployerConfigContext.xml` file for those who feel more comfortable with an XML-friendly explicit form of configuration.
+However, for most if not ALL changes this strategy is completely unnecessary.

 ### Managing Configuration